shanep/shanep.github.io/docs/cs554/index.md

 #### Wed 10/30

-- Present research papers in class.
+- Present research papers in class AND present what journals/conferences you found

 ### Week 12